dherault/react-block-text/README.md

 This is an open-source clone of the famous [Notion.so](https://notion.so) editor.
 Although not entirely feature complete, it comes with some basic blocks and offers a similar UI.

+Project status: In-development beta.
+The API will be stable starting with v1.

 ## Demo

 [See it live in your browser!](https://react-block-text.web.app/)